Could a Medicare Cost Plan be more cost-effective for you? Find out here.

 What Is a Medicare Cost Plan?

-Medicare Cost Plans are designed to work alongside Original Medicare or Medicare Part B to provide you with additional Medicare coverage.
-With a Medicare Cost Plan, you can get more services covered than with just Original Medicare.
-By enrolling in a Medicare Cost Plan, you may even be able to avoid costly Part A premiums if you don’t qualify for premium-free enrollment.
+Medicare Cost Plans are designed to work alongside Original Medicare or Medicare Part B to provide Medicare beneficiaries with additional Medicare coverage.
+With a Medicare Cost Plan, you can get more services covered than with just Medicare Parts A and B. By enrolling in a Medicare Cost Plan, you may even be able to avoid costly Part A premiums if you don’t qualify for premium-free enrollment.

 Medicare Cost Plans are typically ideal for those who live in rural areas or regions that don’t have a large variety of healthcare provider options.
 Medicare Cost Plans provide you with the flexibility to allow you to get the care you need, even if you have to see an out-of-network provider.